Jujutsu: A Two-stage Defense against Adversarial Patch Attacks on Deep Neural Networks: Evaluation

 The low detection rate of SentiNet is due to its poor identification of the adversarial patch region.
 Specifically, SentiNet extracts the adversarial patch region by subtracting the common regions of the saliency maps belonging to different classes.
 However, the adversarial patch may reside in the common regions of different saliency maps, and thus the patch region will be removed after subtraction, thereby remaining \emph{undetected}.

-In contrast, \sysname proposes a robust suspicious feature detection method (e.g., a pre-processing technique to highlight adversarial patch region) that can reliably locate the adversarial patch and detect most adversarial samples.
+Though \sysname also uses saliency map in its detection, \sysname follows a {different} principle to locate adversarial patch from the saliency map and proposes a robust suspicious feature detection method (e.g., a pre-processing technique to highlight adversarial patch region) that can reliably locate the adversarial patch \emph{and} verify its maliciousness through a guided feature transplantation and prediction comparison.
+This allows \sysname to detect substantially more AEs (32.7\% more).

-The high FPR in SentiNet is because SentiNet transplants the suspicious features to a \emph{random} region of an image, which could cause FPs when the salient features occlude the image's natural features. \sysname resolves this problem by: 1) strategically transplanting the salient features to the \emph{least-salient} region of the image; and 2) using an image-inpainting-based method for reducing FPR (Section~\ref{sec:reduce-fp}).
-This allows \sysname to achieve a much lower FPR.
+The high FPR in SentiNet is because SentiNet overlays the suspicious features to a \emph{random} region of an image, which could cause FPs when the salient features occlude the image's natural features.